rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/index.rst

-The |product name| service enables developers to programmatically view and manage their existing dedicated hardware load balancer resources such as virtual IPs (vips), nodes, and health checks.
+The |product name| service enables developers to programmatically view and manage their existing dedicated hardware load balancer resources such as virtual IPs (VIPs), nodes, and health checks.
 You cannot use the API to provision dedicated hardware load balancers.

 You can use the |apiservice| to manage the following load balancer models: